 - The company has paid all fees and penalties payable under the act

 - The company has no outstanding liabilities

 - The company is not a party to any legal proceedings

-Patricia Holdings can complete the required forms, lodge them with ASIC and provide you with the necessary minutes for $154.50 incl ASIC fee of $39, all taxes and our service fee.
+Patricia Holdings can complete the required forms, lodge them with ASIC and provide you with the necessary minutes.
+For more information, click here.

 ASIC will then notify Patricia Holdings when they have approved the application (usually about 2 weeks).
 The application to deregister the company will then be published in the ASIC Gazette which can take around 2 months.
-Following this, ASIC will deregister the Company and send a notification to Patricia Holdings, which we will forward to you immediately.
+Following this, ASIC will deregister the Company and send a notification to Patricia Holdings, which we will forward to you immediately via email.